Chiapas, the southernmost state of Mexico, is probably my favorite in the entire country.

 Take in the view from Cristo Glorioso de Chiapas

-Cristo Glorioso de Chiapas is a 203-foot (about tall cross, featuring a cut-out design of Jesus Christ, situated 20 minutes southwest from Tuxtla Gutierrez.
-Designed by Mexican architect Jaime Latapí López, from here you can get amazing views out over the surrounding countryside and urban sprawl.
+Cristo Glorioso de Chiapas is a 203-foot (about tall cross featuring a cut-out design of Jesus Christ, situated 20 minutes southwest of Tuxtla Gutierrez.
+Designed by Mexican architect Jaime Latapí López, from here, you can get amazing views out over the surrounding countryside and urban sprawl.

 Cenotes are sinkholes that are commonly found in the state of Yucatan, where they are popular attractions.
 Chiapas has its very own cenote – not nearly as famous as others in the country.

 Chukumaltik is close to the city of Comitan, at 77 miles (124 km) from San Cristobal.
 A visit here is the perfect way to spend a day where you can relax and cool off in the gloriously gleaming waters of the cenote.